Skip To Main Content

 Statewide competition at Gordon

-• Competitive robotics is a spectator sport, and the public is welcome to visit and watch throughout the day.
+• Competitive robotics is a spectator sport, and the public is welcome to visit and watch the in-school tournament that happens at the end of sixth gradequalifying and statewide tournaments.
 Most of the public competition events occur between noon and 3pm.

 • It is a full day of science and technology innovation, providing life skills in competition, teamwork, collaboration and respect.

-• In 2015, Gordon won the overall championship for the event.
+• In 2015, Gordon won the overall championship for the statewide event.

 • At the 2014 competition, Gordon‘s team won first place in the Robot Games, and second place overall. photos and a list of participants and awards from 2014